 Accounting Standards Issued But Not Yet Effective

-Other accounting pronouncements issued before, but not effective until after, September 30, 2022, are not expected to have a material impact on our consolidated financial position, results of operations, cash flows or internal controls.
+Accounting pronouncements issued before, but not effective until after, March 31, 2021, are not expected to have a material impact on our consolidated financial position, results of operations or cash flows.

 We have concluded that no material impairment losses existed as of March 31, 2021.
 In making this determination, we considered the financial condition and prospects of each issuer, the magnitude of the losses compared with the cost, the probability that we will be unable to collect all amounts due according to the contractual terms of the security, the credit rating of the security and our ability and intent to hold these investments until the anticipated recovery in market value occurs.